Rep. Marjorie Taylor Greene endorsed the execution of Democrats in old Facebook posts, report says

 “So you aren’t denying you … called for the deaths of political leaders, you aren’t taking responsibility, you aren’t apologizing, you aren’t even saying it was wrong,” he wrote on Twitter, responding to Greene’s statement.
 “You’re just blaming others.
 Your conduct does not reflect creditably on the House, and you should resign.”

+“He’s paid to do this,” she said of Hogg, who had to hide in a classroom closet to avoid the gunman who stormed Marjory Stoneman Douglas High School.
+Greene, looking at the camera, added, “He’s a coward.”

+“I will answer all of your questions in person,” Guttenberg tweeted at Greene.
+“Get ready to record again.”

-Greene has a history of singling out Democrats — especially Pelosi — with threatening and ominous rhetoric.
+Greene also has a history of singling out Democrats — especially Pelosi — with threatening and ominous rhetoric.
 Before she ran for office, Greene circulated a petition to have Pelosi impeached.
 In February 2019, she led a group of Trump supporters into the speaker’s office, where she accused Pelosi of “treason” and suggested she “shall suffer death or shall be imprisoned.”

 In now-deleted posts, Greene “liked” one comment encouraging her to “beat Pelosi’s a--” and another that advocated Pelosi’s ouster “through removal or death, doesn’t matter, as long as she goes.”